A Love Letter to the Colorful 80s

 Or course, I'm speaking purely sartorially here.
 I understand fully what has happened to us; the global pandemic, the financial struggles, the shortages of goods (both perceived and real), the woeful political and ideological extremism, the acting-out...everyone is just...so...tired.
 I get it.
 But our eschewing of color and whimsy is not just a product of this pandemic.
 This phemonenon has been building for a while - sartorially since the demise of the bigger is better "me era" 80s and the rise of the goth-clad 90s manic pixie grunge girl.

 With that in mind, I wanted to remind us all of something that's the polar opposite of all this angst-fuelled, boring, serviceable dark clothing that seems to have taken over our collective sensibilities.
-Today I'm focusing on something that is in equal parts colorful, fun, wearable and ridiculous; the 1980s aesthetic.
+Today I'm focusing on 80s vintage clothing that is in equal parts colorful, fun, wearable and ridiculous; the entirety of the 1980s aesthetic.
 Because when things get tough, even though it may seem appropriate, I believe it's a mistake to abandon the fun and the whimsical.
 It is exactly at these times that we need it more.
 Photos are clickable should you want any more information on any of these colorful little fun nuggets.
 Now go forth and be brave, and for the love of all the Gods, leave those miserable black polyester trousers on the rack where they belong.